How to Legally Change Your Name in California: a Complete Guide (2024)

 Handling Name Change with Divorce Decrees

-- How to Overcome This: Ensure that your California divorce decree specifically shows the prior legal name you want, fully and correctly on the proper line of the judgment form.
-If you didn’t do that, you can complete and file an Ex Parte Application for Restoration of Former Name to get your old name back.
-To get any new name, you just need to file a petition for a name change in civil court.
-Keep all your divorce-related documents handy, as they may be required during the process, particularly if you are applying for a child’s name change after divorce.
+If you’re retaking your maiden name as part of a divorce, the process can be relatively straightforward if the name change is included in the divorce decree correctly, before your judge signs the Order.
+However, if it’s not, you can still retake a maiden name or a new name if you prefer.- How to Overcome This: Ensure that your California divorce decree (FL-180) specifically shows the exact prior legal name you want, fully and correctly on the proper line of the judgment form before the judge signs it.
+If you didn’t do that, and if you do want your former legal name again, you can complete and file an Ex Parte Application for Restoration of Former Name (FL-395) to get your old name back.
+To get any new name, or name variation, you just need to file a petition for a name change in civil court.
+Keep all your divorce-related documents handy, as they may be required at different points in time, during the legal process or updating records later.

 Maiden Name Change After Divorce Outside California